FilippoCastellani/photoreceptor_isomerisation/README.md

 2) light intensity curves

-Then the program calculates isomerisation rates for each opsin.
+Then the program calculates isomerisation rates for each photoreceptor opsin.